How to Get a DOT Medical Card

 Here is how to get a DOT medical card:

-• Contact your local Medical Examiner’s office to find out the requirements and process for obtaining a DOT Medical Certificate.
+• Contact your local Medical Examiner’s office to determine the requirements and process for obtaining a DOT Medical Certificate.

 • Provide the necessary documentation, including proof of identity, Social Security number, and any other applicable documents.